zy11234/zycountword/spring_maven_webapp/CounterWebAppV2/docs/developer_notes.md

 ### Eclipse with Jetty

-A plugin is been used.
+A plugin has been used.
 Open "Eclipse Marketplace" and search for "jetty", install the "Eclipse Jetty" plugin.

 ![](asset/eclipse_jetty/Eclipse_Marketplace_search_jetty.png)